CSH-Integration/learning-library/workshops/apipcs-workshop/LabGuide200.md

-# Deploying Gateway to API
+# Deploying an API to the Gateway